shrinerb/shrine/README.md

 ### Dimensions

-Shrine ships with the `store_dimensions` plugin which extracts dimensions using the [fastimage] gem.
+If you're uploading images and you want to store dimensions, you can use the `store_dimensions` plugin which extracts dimensions using the [fastimage] gem.

 ```rb
 ImageUploader.plugin :store_dimensions